uppalapatidurgamadan/Time-Stamped-Sensor-Data-Logger/README.md

-🌡️ Time-Stamped Sensor Data Logger
+# 🌡️ Time-Stamped Sensor Data Logger

-⏱️ Real-Time Temperature Monitoring • RTC-Based Data Logging • UART Communication

 ---

-🧠 Project Overview
+## 📌 Project Overview

 **Time-Stamped Sensor Data Logger** is an intelligent embedded system that continuously monitors ambient temperature using an **LM35 sensor** and records it with accurate **date and time** using the **Real-Time Clock (RTC)**.
 By integrating **ADC, RTC, UART, LCD, and interrupt-based configuration**, the system enables real-time monitoring, timestamped data logging, and automatic over-temperature alerts, making it suitable for environmental and industrial monitoring applications.